 - Iglesia de Santo Domingo

 Ok, I am not a real museum freak although I love to know about the history of the country I visit and I love art, so every once in a while I like to browse into museums when I feel like it’s worth it.

 Quito has a huge amount of museums and I am not going to list them all.

 These ones here below are the one I have visited and I thought you might want to read about them.

-I loved it.
-You get a free tour that last about 2 hours around the museum and the knowledgeable guides will tell you a lot of interesting information about the history of Quito.
+Located in a cultural center, the museo de La Ciudad is a great way to know the city’s history.
+You get a free guided tour that last about 2 hours around the museum and the knowledgeable guides will tell you a lot of interesting information about the history of Quito.
 If you have to chose only 1 museum, this is what I will pick.

 Price: $3 adults, $1 senior citizens and children

 Hours: Tuesday through Sunday: 9:30 a.m. – 5:00 p.m.
 Free entrance on last Saturday of every month.

 Address: Garcia Moreno S1-47 and Rocafuerte.
 Bulevar 24 de Mayo and Garcia Moreno

 Museum la Capilla del Hombre and the Parque Metropolitano